jcpunk/puppet-vnc/README.md

 ### What vnc affects

-This will impact your VNC sessions, configs in /etc/tigervnc (parameter), and PolicyKit for systemd (if user restart is granted).
+This will impact your VNC sessions, configs in /etc/tigervnc (parameter), and PolicyKit for systemd (if user restart is granted via the params).

 If requested the `vnc::client::novnc` will try to setup the non-webserver parts of a noVNC site.